mawuasi-fortunato/weather-app-react/README.md

 Download the project source code and run:

+`cp .env.example .env`

+This will generate the .env file where you will put app specific configurations.

+After that, run:

 `npm install`

 Once the dependencies are installed, run the app in development mode: